thriveweb/sailing-paradise/content/boatTours/2018-08-31-birthday-parties.md

   No matter what style of party you are after we can help.
 Whether you are looking for a relaxing day on the water with some yummy food and a few drinks.
   Or an elegant morning tea cruise with champagne and delicious cupcakes.
-Even a raucous hens party with a butler in the buff and all the trimmings we are here for you.
-We have some great Gold Coast hens night ideas also.
+Even a raucous birthday party with a butler in the buff and all the trimmings we are here for you.
+We have some great Gold Coast birthday night ideas also.
 accordionSection:
   accordion:
     - content: >-